by Matt Cohen of CoreLogic, Kevin Hawkins of WAV Group, and RESO Staff

 Another survey was performed to find out differences in how MLSs calculate Days on Market (DOM). | VIEW RESULTS

-Consensus on DOM is not in sight (cue “I Got You Babe” by Sonny and Cher), and it appears that without an industry-wide standard or rule, data around listing marketing times will continue to be fragmented.
-With the adoption of Clear Cooperation and Coming Soon in many markets, there’s never been a better time for a standard model for calculating DOM.
+Consensus on DOM is not in sight, and it appears that without an industry-wide standard or rule, data around listing marketing times will continue to be fragmented.
+With the adoption of Clear Cooperation and Coming Soon in many markets, it is a good time for a standard model for calculating DOM.

 Faster Decisions, Faster Data